 From a young age, Rafe has been surrounded by music.
 He began studying piano at the Des Moines Symphony Academy when he was five, and attended concerts at the Des Moines Symphony, which contributed to his love of symphonic music.
 Music of all types blasted through his bedroom wall from his parents’ office, and after listening to Alexandre Desplat‘s scores to Wes Anderson‘s films, Rafe discovered he wanted to write music for media.
-After becoming a cinephile, he fell in love with all creative aspects of film and animation.
+Becoming a cinephile, he fell in love with all creative aspects of film and animation.
 Composers like Emile Mosseri, Jonny Greenwood, and Michael Giacchino are also important inspirations to him.

 Rafe is currently earning a Bachelor of Music Degree for Technology and Applied Composition, with a film focus, at the San Francisco Conservatory of Music.